-Appendix C: Forcing the ocean-ice models
+Appendix C. Forcing the ocean-ice models

 The ocean and sea ice systems are forced by air-sea and air-ice fluxes, respectively, and coupled through ice-ocean fluxes.
 In a coupled ocean-ice model, the latter are internally computed according to the specific ice-model.
 The purpose of this appendix is to highlight details of computing the atmospheric forcing, which have proven important in setting up the CORE simulations.
-Although it focuses on air-sea fluxes, many of the issues also pertain to air-ice fluxes, and the similarities and differences in flux calculations over the two surfaces are detailed in Large (2005).
+Although we focus on air-sea fluxes, many of the issues also